SwissDataScienceCenter/renku/docs/docs/10-users/40-data/guides/00-connect-data/10-add-s3-bucket.md

+---
+title: S3 bucket
+---

-# How to add an S3 bucket
+# How to connect an S3 bucket

 In your project’s dashboard: